How Casino Cruise Comps Actually Work

 - Leaving the casino floor unrated

-- Chasing comps instead of stabilizing ADT
+- Chasing comps instead of stabilizing average bet and session length

 None of these feel like mistakes—but all of them reduce comp eligibility.